CDLTG/TurboSuite/README.md

 # Turbo Suite
-Turbo Suite is a collection of AutoLISP routines developed to automate repetative AutoCAD tasks
+Turbo Suite is a collection of AutoLISP routines developed to automate repetative AutoCAD tasks.

 ## Table of Contents
 - [TurboTape](#turbotape)